 RETAIN EXPERIENCED COUNSEL

 While there are a number of factors that will impact how much compensation you should receive for your injuries or the death of a loved one, we will meet with you and discuss your case during a free initial consultation.* If after your initial consultation you decide Rumsey & Ramsey should represent you, the firm will represent you on a contingency fee basis.**

 At Rumsey & Ramsey, you will have lawyers that have the experience to handle your case from the early crucial stages of preserving evidence and locating witnesses, followed by asserting your rights through the judicial process, and subsequently making sure that you or your family receive fair and just compensation.

 Please click Results for a sample of some of the results Rumsey & Ramsey has obtained in different types of Personal Injury and Wrongful Death cases.
-Please contact Rumsey & Ramsey at (770) 394-9400 to discuss your case or other legal inquiry with an attorney.
+Please contact Rumsey and Ramsey at (770) 394-9400 or email us at [email protected] to discuss your case or other legal inquiry with an attorney.